wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 More important is to keep track of the low-pass filter radius (`lp_rad`) during your run; a `lp_sigma` of `3` is usually fine.
 A rule of thumb is to make sure the `lp_rad` is less-than or equal to the Fourier radius where FSC=0.5.
 Since we don’t really have any resolution in our map, we can arbitrarily set it to 60 Å for now.
-STOPGAP sets filter values in Fourier pixels as real-space values do not round well, particularly for small boxsizes or high binnings.
+STOPGAP sets filter values in Fourier pixels since real-space values do not round well, particularly for small boxsizes or high binnings.
 You can covert resolution to Fourier pixels with:

     $$fpix = \frac{boxsize × pixelsize}{resolution}$$

-    so for our settings, 60 Å is 5.76 Fourier pixels.
+    In our current settings we have a 32 pixel boxsize and a 10.8 Å pixelsize so 60 Å resolution corresponds to 5.76 Fourier pixels.
-    Since we cannot set fractional pixels, we can round to 6, which is a resolution of 57.6 Å.
+    Since we cannot set fractional pixels, we can round to 6, which corresponds to a resolution of 57.6 Å.

 4. Run the parser and run STOPGAP.